Grenfell, Saskatchewan: Infrastructure

 Grenfell's hospital was first established in 1915, followed by a maternity home in 1933.
 The hospital in Grenfell was one of 52 hospital closures announced April 15, 1993, by Health Minister Louise Simard.
 Grenfell belongs to the Regina Qu'Appelle Health Region, and a hospital is within a 10-minute drive.
 The Grenfell Medical Centre is staffed with a doctor, emergency room, lab and x-ray department.
 As well Grenfell is home to the Grenfell and District Pioneer Home providing health care for senior citizens of the area.

 Transportation

-Grenfell is situated at the junction of Highway 47 and the Trans-Canada Highway about 80 mi east of Regina.
+Grenfell is at the junction of Highway 47 and the Trans-Canada Highway about 80 mi east of Regina.
 By 2004, the Trans-Canada Highway had been "twinned" from Alberta all the way eastward to Grenfell.
 The entire highway was divided by 2007.

 The Canadian Pacific Railway came through in October 1882.
 Shacks and tents appeared the following spring allowing the village to incorporate on April 12, 1894, with over 100 residents.
 It was reorganised in 1967 becoming the Grenfell Branch of the South East Regional Library.
-Grenfell was located on the CPR West line between Regina and Winnipeg, Manitoba.
+Grenfell was on the CPR West line between Regina and Winnipeg, Manitoba.
 The line ran through Indian Head, Sintaluta, Wolseley, Summerberry then Grenfell and continues west through Oakshela, Broadview.
 It is here that in 1925, the time zone changed from Central Standard Time to Mountain Standard Time.